DovetailSoftware/bolt/readme.md

 To search for business rules:

-1. From Dovetai Bolt, select Business Rules.
+1. From Dovetail Bolt, select Business Rules.
 1. Enter one or more search criteria and click Search.

 	<pre><code>Note: All search filters are ANDed together.</code></pre>